mayel/docs.coopcloud.tech/docs/deploy.md

 ## Install server prerequisites

-On your server, you'll want to install [Docker](https://www.docker.com/).
+You'll want to install [Docker](https://www.docker.com/) both on your server and your local machine.
 This can be done by following the [install documentation](https://docs.docker.com/engine/install/).

 On a [Debian system](https://docs.docker.com/engine/install/debian/), that can be done like so.